XinShuYang/Docker-DPDK/README.md

 You can use other version DPDK above 17.08
 In DPDK19.05, if you choose to use x86_64-native-linuxapp-gcc compile environment you need to change it to SDK_TARGET=x86_64-native-linux-gcc.

-In our test environment, we send packages using pktgen on node0.
-A DPDK l2fwd example are running in the docker container on node1.

 1)Host setting:
 ```bash
 git clone https://github.com/XinShuYang/Docker-DPDK.git